Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Bourne's Soil Conditions

-Bourne’s diverse soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored mowing practices for optimal turf health.
-The USDA Web Soil Survey and UMass Extension Turf Program recommend the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
-Sharpen mower blades every 20-25 hours of use to prevent turf damage.
-Bourne’s acidic soils (pH 5.5-6.5) may require periodic lime applications, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+Bourne’s diverse soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored mowing practices.
+Residents and professionals are encouraged to consult the USDA Web Soil Survey and the UMass Extension Turf Program for guidance.
+Recommended mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
+The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
+Blades should be sharpened every 20-25 hours of use.
+Bourne’s soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Bourne Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Mowing near wetlands, vernal pools, and other protected areas in Bourne is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Bourne Conservation Commission.
-Wildlife protection is also critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for any work near resource areas.
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), especially if work could impact resource areas.
+Wildlife protection is also critical: mowing should be avoided during the breeding season for birds (March-August) and when vernal pools are active (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for best practices.
+For local permitting and guidance, contact the Bourne Conservation Commission.

 Bourne Conservation Department